 How to Get Here

-There are various transportation options available for anyone planning to visit the Gunung Mulu National Park.
+There are various transportation options available for anyone planning to visit Gunung Mulu.
 First off, you can take a flight from Miri to Mulu.
-The Malaysia Airlines operate daily so you can travel to Mulu via a 30-minute flight.
+Malaysia Airlines operate daily so you can travel to Mulu via a 30-minute flight.

 To get to the park, you must travel by boat for three hours from Kuala Baram to Marudi.
 Then, you will take another commercial express boat to either Long Panai or Kuala Apoh.
 You will be traveling along the Tutoh River, which is a tributary of the Baram River.

 The limestone karst formations are the primary attraction in the Gunung Mulu National Park.
 Within these formations are enormous caves, rock pinnacles, rock cliffs, gorges and extensive cave networks.
 Another notable feature in the park is Mount Mulu.
 This is a sandstone mountain with a height of 2,376 meters.

 The Gunung Mulu National Park is recognized as the world’s largest known natural chamber.
 The cave stretches to 700 meters in length with a height of 70 meters.
 Many claim that the size of the chamber is equal to 40 Boeing 707s!

 Caves are therefore one of the most prominent sights explored by tourists who visit this national park.
 Among the caves that are found within the park, premises are Benart Cavern, Clearwater Cave (8th longest cave in the world as 2014), and the Cave of the Winds.
 Aside from the caves, the limestones found within the area are also a center of geological studies.
 Many researchers estimate the rocks found in the park to be around 90 million years of age.

 Flora and Fauna